Sales Literature Studio

 We will kick off the collaboration with a collaborative workshop.
 All major internal stakeholders are invited, including decision makers within sales, marketing, product, and management.
 By the end of the meeting, the purpose of the engagement is clear to everyone, and all stakeholders are prepared for their individual interviews.

-We dig into the details in the stakeholder interviews.
-These are deep discussions designed to unearth critical differences in understanding and talking about your product.
+The individual stakeholder interviews are for digging into the details.
+These are deep discussions designed to reveal critical differences in how you talk about your product.
 All stakeholder interviews are recorded and analyzed afterwards, with key insights put aside for future use.

-For internal stakeholders, this is an opportunity to voice specific business goals and concerns, and to express desired changes to existing sales literature.
-For external stakeholders, like current clients, past clients, and leads, it's a perfect chance to understand if misalignment is present.
-These can be done either with or without representatives from your company, with respect to your preferences.
-The point is only that external stakeholder interviews are essential.
-A discrepancy in what your company is saying and what clients think you are saying is often at the heart of your communication problems.
+External stakeholders (like current clients, past clients, and leads) will reveal if messaging misalignment is present.
+Conversations with external staekholders can be done either with or without representatives from your company, with respect to your preferences; the point is only that external stakeholder interviews are essential.
+A discrepancy in what your company is saying and what clients think you are saying is often at the heart of most communication problems.

 The interviewing and research process may take several weeks, depending on schedules and availability.
 During that time, I am investigating your business and preparing for the Editorial Assessment, while sharing my status along the way.